s-batish/visit-seville/README.md

 ![About Seville](docs/features/about-seville.png)

 - When to visit section
-    - This section features underneath the About Seville section and is separated from that section with an image of a typical Sevillian street that is in keeping with the colour scheme.
+    - This section features underneath the About Seville section and is separated from that section with an image of a typical Sevillian street that is in keeping with the website's colour scheme.
     - This section provides clear information to the user about the best time of year to visit the city, and it is divided into smaller sections to make it easier for users to identify the best time to visit based on their needs.
     - Below this, there is a link directly to the Contact us form to make it easier for users to enquire further about when to visit.